exercism/javascript/concepts/inheritance/about.md

 ```

 ## Defining Methods on the Child Class
-A child class can have behavior of its own in addition to the behavior derived from the parent class.
-This is one of the
+A child class may define behavior of its own in addition to the behavior inherited from the parent.
+This is one of
-key reasons for using inheritance &mdash; having a parent class with common behavior accessible to two or more child
+the key reasons for using inheritance; to have specialized child classes with methods and data unique to each one that
-classes while each child class defines specialized behavior unique to its role in the application.
+are nevertheless related through shared methods and data supplied by the parent class.

 ```javascript
 class Dog extends Pet {